 Dr. Shan Liu is a patent agent in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
-Shan focuses on patent prosecution, strategic patent counseling, and patent due diligence in the life sciences industry.
+Shan focuses on patent prosecution, strategic patent counseling, and patent due diligence for clients in the life sciences sector.
 She has extensive scientific experience in synthetic organic chemistry, drug discovery, physical chemistry, spectroscopy, carbohydrates, structural biology, and cancer biology.

 Shan received her Ph.D. in chemistry from the University of Georgia, where she synthesized small-molecule substrates and screened their interactions with a glycoprotein target for structure-based drug design.
 Subsequently, Shan joined the National Cancer Institute of the NIH and conducted her postdoctoral training in investigating protein-protein interactions involved in carcinogenesis.EDUCATION: